- Robby DenningCo-Owner

 Robby's Latest Articles

 - Ryan AveryCo-Owner

-Ryan grew up, and first started hunting in North Idaho.
-He met his wife of 18 years there, and they have two children.
-His passion is hunting elk, whitetail deer, and bear.
+Ryan grew up and first started hunting in North Idaho.
+He met his wife of 21 years there, and they have two children.
+Ryan spent some time in the military.
+His passion is hunting elk, mule deer, and bears.
 Ryan hunts with both stick-bow and long-range rifle.
 Even when not hunting, Ryan is still in the woods, looking for places to hunt.
-One of his goals this year is to tag his first wolf.
-Ryan is the Web guru and Co-Owner of Rokslide.
+Ryan is the Web guru and Co-Founder of Rokslide.